Skip to main content

 Rendering Layers

 deck.gl allows you to render multiple layers using the same or different data sets.
-You simply provide an array of layer instances and deck.gl will render them in order (and handle interactivity when hovering clicking etc).
+You simply provide an array of layer instances to the Deck class (pure JS) or DeckGL component (React) and they will be rendered in order.

 This allows you to compose visualizations using several primitive layers.